 Don’t miss Sydney’s two scenic coastal tracks

-Seeing the Sydney NYE fireworks for free at Mrs Macquarie’s Chair
+Seeing the Sydney NYE fireworks at Mrs Macquarie’s Chair

 “There are many reasons why December is a great time for backpacking in Sydney, not least the opportunity to see the legendary New Year’s Eve firework display.
 With over a million people competing for views around the harbour, however, finding a good free vantage point can be difficult.

-We saw the display from Mrs Macquarie’s Chair – which we’d heard was the best free spot – and we were not disappointed.
-The grassy peninsula juts out to the east of the harbour, offering a pristine view of the Opera House, and bridge.
+We saw the display from Mrs Macquarie’s Chair – which we’d heard was the best cheap spot – and we were not disappointed.
+The grassy peninsula juts out to the east of the harbour, offering a pristine view of the Opera House and bridge.

-To secure a place you need to get there early.
-We arrived shortly after 6 am, and within an hour the queue was over 10,000 deep (the maximum capacity is 14,000).
-We spent most of the morning queueing, but it was infinitely worth it for the spectacle later.
+To secure a place, you need to get there early.
+We arrived shortly after 6 am, and within an hour, the queue was over 10,000 deep (the maximum capacity is 14,000).
+We spent most of the morning queue, but it was infinitely worth it for the spectacle later.
 Bring some games and a picnic, and you’ll be fine!
-Don’t try and bring drinks in though, as they’ll probably be confiscated.
+Don’t try and bring drinks in, though, as they’ll probably be confiscated.

 At 9 pm there is a smaller firework display for families.
-Many people leave after that, so by midnight, it’s a lot less crowded.
+Many people leave after that, so it’s a lot less crowded by midnight.
 All that’s left is to enjoy the main show.”
 Read all of Alex’s 16 tips for enjoying the Sydney fireworks show from this fabulous spot.

-If you are planning on being in town for NYE, then you might also like to check out ‘mega list’ of the best ways to celebrate NYE in Sydney.
-It covers everything free vantage points to dance parties, harbour cruises and big budget splurges.
+If you plan to be in town for NYE, you might also like to check out the ‘mega list’ of the best ways to celebrate NYE in Sydney.
+It covers everything free vantage points to dance parties, harbour cruises and big-budget splurges.